zaius/docs/lib/docs/faq/migration-guide-v2.md

 #### Deployment

 As all build artifacts are effectively containers deploy targets other than custom are no longer supported.
+We will update our documentation in the future on how to deploy these containers.